This page discusses how to apply the concept of continuous integration when building your Appian applications.

-Appian facilitates this goal by providing features that will allow you to manage and keep track of changes throughout the application building process.
+Appian provides a number of features to support this goal.
+With these features, you can manage collaboration from multiple developers and keep track of changes throughout the application building process.

 Appian objects work together to shape powerful and flexible applications.
 You can reference objects in multiple places in your application, such as calling an interface in a record.
 Reusing objects in applications allows you to quickly build functionality and easily maintain your applications.
 When improving and updating existing applications, designers should take into consideration how their changes will impact supporting objects in the application.

 Appian provides tools that allows you to perform an impact analysis of related objects to make it easier to update your applications.
 We categorize these object relationships as dependents and precedents.